MvMukesh/ProblemSolving-FrameWork-ML/README.md

 # ML-ProblemSolving-FrameWork (Note: On Progress)
+---

-  These are my self-learning ML practice projects using Python(sklearn) following the instruction of "Machine Learning Mastery With Python BY Jason Brownlee".
+  I will upload my self-learning ML practice projects using Python(sklearn) following instruction of `Analytics Vidhya Ascend Pro Program` and `Machine Learning Mastery With Python BY Jason Brownlee`
-Gnerally there are two parts in this repository.
-The first one is mainly about ML basics such as loading file and describing data.
-In this README file, basics exercises are on Pima Indians onset of diabetes dataset.
-The second part is about three comprehensive ML projects on some well-known dataset using the basic knowledge in the first part.
-The details can be found using links below.

 * [Classification Problem]
 * [Regression Problem]
 * [Binary Classification Problem]Rocks Dataset

+---

 ## Getting Started with Basics

-Overall, when given a new ML project, the workflow could be as following:
+When given a new ML project, workflow could be as following:
 1. **Define problem** <br />
   Investigate and characterize the problem and clarify the project goal.